thegrandslam2002/Kelp2/README.md

 Kelp runs on Node.js, so installing Kelp should be as simple as downloading Node.js on your machine and cloning the repo.
 In order for the bot to run, you'll need to input your token and client ID into the application_data.json file.
 Slash commands must be registered first by running manual_register.js and inputing the guild ID.
 Commands can then be re-registered remotely using the /update command [NYI].
 More information about bot development is available here: https://discord.js.org/#/.

+Kelp was designed to run on only one server at a time.
+If you attempt to use it on multiple, it WILL NOT function correctly.

 ## Credits:
 Ben Howe